projecao/prj-elixir/README.md

 # prj-elixir

-An extension of laravel elixir to the projection group
+An extension of laravel elixir to the projeção group